 Walking along a boardwalk on the shore of Lake Þingvallavatn in Iceland, the ground bubbled on either side of me.
 My nose wrinkled at the smell of sulphur.
 The steam spewing from the earth fogged my glasses and camera lens.
 I walked carefully but quickly, following an elfish-looking fellow carrying a shovel.
 He didn’t speak, nor did I.

-It sounds like a set up for a creepy horror flick, but the outcome here was not at all creepy – totally delicious.
+It sounds like a set up for a creepy horror flick, but the outcome here was not at all creepy.
+Instead it was totally delicious.

 Baking Bread Underground in Iceland

 Our journey along the lake stopped at a black sand beach where the elf-like guy began digging.
 Soon he hit a metal pot, covered in your basic kitchen plastic wrap.
-Carrying it in his shovel, our elf dipped the pot into the cool lake.
+Carrying it in his shovel, our elf dipped the pot into the cool lake for a minute or two.
 Then he grabbed the pot by the handles and carried it into a nearby building.

 Dumping the steaming contents onto a cutting board, the elf’s nose and face crinkled pleasantly as did mine.
 We were about to experience freshly-baked Geysir Bread, one of the many culinary treats of Iceland.

-Yes, the geothermal conditions found throughout much of Iceland, the same energy that heats their homes, their water and provides other energy, also bakes their bread.
+Yes, the geothermal conditions found throughout much of Iceland, the same energy that heats their homes, their water and provides for other energy needs, also influences the food Icelanders eat, including bread.
 Despite a rather short growing season, Icelanders enjoy a number of fresh fruits and vegetables all year long.
 Their hot houses are naturally heated by the earth.